perkster/bear-bones-scss/scss/README.md

 ### Bear Bones folder ###

 This folder contains the "framework" and the vast majority of classes are placeholder classes.
-The "bb" prefix is used so it should play nice with other sass plugins.
+The namespace "bb" is the default but can be overridden so it should play nice with other sass plugins.

 There is a bb_setup.scss file in the theme folder that has flags that you can turn on and off to make using bear bones easier.
 Of course, you're more than welcome to just add in whichever files you want into your project, too.
+Although, some files may try to use some of the base functions and mixins but most files contain the functions needed within that file.

 Most of the files are pretty well documented including links to urls which the code comes from.

 ### Plugins ###

-This folder holds scss plugins like include-media, inuit, susy, purecss, although the only plugins included in this are include-media as it is what is used for responsive design.
+This folder holds scss plugins like include-media (http://include-media.com/), modular-scale (http://www.modularscale.com/), inuit, susy, purecss, although the only plugins included in this are include-media as it is what is used for responsive design.

 ### Templates ###